 They’ve got us surrounded again, the poor bastards.

-St. Vith: Start the day with a visit to St. Vith, then travel to Wallerode and its monument to a lone American officer who villagers recall carried on his own single-handed war against the Germans for weeks.
+St. Vith: Start the day with a visit to St. Vith, then travel to Wallerode and its monument to a lone American officer who defended the town for weeks, one soldier carrying out his own personal war against the Nazis

-Bastogne: Begin in Bastogne with a special visit to the barracks that served as Troy Middleton’s headquarters; Mardasson Memorial; retrace the 16-mile defensive perimeter around the town.
+Bastogne: Begin with a special visit to the barracks that served as command headquarters; see the Mardasson Memorial; retrace the 16-mile defensive perimeter around the town

-Diekirch/Luxembourg City: Visit the location of the 5th Infantry Division’s nighttime crossing of the Sauer River, National Military Museum, and American and German cemeteries.
+Diekirch/Luxembourg City: Study the location of the 5th Infantry Division’s nighttime crossing of the Sauer River; visit the National Military Museum and pay your respects at the American and German cemeteries there

-Foy-Notre-Dame: See the very spot where the German’s farthest westward advance was halted
+Foy-Notre-Dame: See the very spot where the Americans halted the Germans at the point of their farthest westward advance

 DAY 1 Fly to Brussels

-Guests fly independently on an overnight flight to Brussels, Belgium.
-Book your flight to arrive in Brussels by 10 a.m on December 10.
+Guests travel independently on an overnight flight to Brussels, Belgium.

 DAY 2 Arrive in Brussels